technoplusmz/todo-app/README.md

 ```

 # The problem
-We have a little problem which is Task management.
+We have a little problem whith Tasks management.
-So our company decided to build a simple todo so our co-workers can track what their are doing
+So our company decided to build a simple "todo" app so our co-workers can track what they are doing.
-with the following design
+This is the desired design:

 ![alt text](todo-app.png)